D Spring, Queen of Pentacle's Proprietrix

 The women on my maternal side have long been known to be possessed of various spiritual gifts.
 My mother is very clairvoyant and is a gifted reader.
 Clairsentience, claircognizance and clairaudience are the gifts that I have most strongly, but I do have flashes of clairvoyance from time to time, most often when in meditation or ritual.
 I also am quite capable of communicating and working with spirits, and this happens quite naturally and easily when I set out to make contact.
 I do not, however, consider myself to be a medium as the spirits are generally not that of those who have passed (with the exception of saints), but rather divine spirits, angels, or other non-physical entities.
 Some of these spirits, such as Santisima Muerte and Sri Ganesha, are constant guides and companions.

 I feel my practice has evolved the way it has due to my cultural and ethnic heritage.
-My maternal family line has been continually present in New Orleans (a hotbed for conjure) since the mid-1800s, and we have a family crypt in Lafayette Cemetery #1 that is still in use.
+My maternal family line has been continually present in New Orleans since the mid-1800s, and we have a family crypt in Lafayette Cemetery #1 that is still in use.
 I was brought up on my Granny's cajun cooking and her endless tales of life in NOLA, including more than a few bits of folk-belief.
 Visiting New Orleans frequently as an adult has helped me reconnect to this magical city that is so much a part of my heritage.

-My father is Mexican-American, and I always had a deep reverence and fascination for folk Catholicism and folk medicine.
+My father is Mexican-American, and I always had a deep reverence and fascination for folk Catholicism, indigenous spiritual expressions, and folk traditional medicine.
 In my attempts to understand and assimilate that half of my ethnicity, I've researched and been drawn into the practices of Mexican folk magic.
 On a 2008 trip to Oaxaca, I was privileged enough to have a limpia from a curandero, or traditional healer, who helped me understand my own spiritual practice and make-up more deeply.
 Along with being a devotee of Santisima Muerte, I have also developed a very beneficial rapport with with the blessed Dr. Jose Gregorio Hernandez, and also St. Dymphna, the patron saint of mental illness and nervous disorders, incest and rape survivors, and runaways.
 I am happy to provide healing and blessing services tailored to these concerns that petition the aid and intercession of either.

 I was also initiated and trained by a Western Golden Dawn Ceremonial magic lodge, Temple of Isis Urania, and received training in Qabalist ritual magic methods of invocation, evocation, herbs, incense, talismans, etc in a working temple.
 This is where I re-established a strong rapport with the angelic realm, that had been something my mother had taught me as a child and came naturally at the time, but had faded in my teen years.